Fatimid Caliphate: Jews

 Jewish communities existed across the territories under Fatimid control and also enjoyed a degree of self-governance.
 Although a smaller minority compared to Christians and Muslims, their history is relatively well documented thanks to the Genizah documents.
 The community was divided between Rabbanites and Karaites.
 Traditionally, up until the late 11th century, the most powerful head of the Jewish community was the ga'on or leader of the yeshiva of Jerusalem, who appointed judges and other Jewish community officials across the region.
 The Fatimids formally charged the ga'on of Jerusalem with responsibilities as representative of the community.
-By 1100, however, a new position was established by Egyptian Jews in Fustat, known as the "Head of the Jews" or as the nagid.
-This official in the Egyptian capital became recognized afterward as the head and representative of the Jewish community in its dealings with the Fatimid state.
-This shift was likely due to the Jerusalem ga'on's own loss of influence and to the Jewish community's engagement with the centralizing politics that Badr al-Jamali pursued around this time (which had already resulted in the transfer of the Coptic Patriarchate to Fustat).
+By 1100, however, a new position had been established by Jews in Fustat, known to them as Nagid in Hebrew, and later officially recognized by the Muslim authorities as Rais al-Yahud (meaning "Head of the Jews") in Arabic.
+This shift was likely due to the Jerusalem ga'on's own loss of influence, hastened by the Fatimid time of troubles and by the Seljuk invasion of Palestine, and to the Jewish community's engagement with the centralizing politics that Badr al-Jamali pursued around this time (which had already resulted in the transfer of the Coptic Patriarchate to Fustat).
+While the Nagid was always from the Rabbinite community, he also represented Karaite Jews and Samaritans.

 Language

 Religious diversity notwithstanding, the spread of Arabic as the main language of the population had already progressed rapidly before the Fatimid period.
 In parts of Egypt, Copts and possibly also some Muslim communities were still speaking Coptic when the Fatimids arrived on the scene.
 It is during the Fatimid period, however, that Coptic religious culture began to be translated into Arabic.
 By the end of the Fatimid period (12th century), many Coptic Christians could no longer understand the Coptic language, and eventually its usage was reduced to a liturgical language.

+In the Maghreb, Berber languages had remained dominant among the rural and nomadic populations of the countryside since the early Arab conquests, while Arabic was dominant primarily in and around urban centres such as Kairouan.
+In the 11th century, the Fatimid caliphs in Egypt incited the Arab Bedouin tribes of the Banu Hilal and Banu Sulaym to migrate westwards from Egypt towards Ifriqiya in retaliation for the Zirids' declaration of independence.
+This mass migration initiated a new wave of Arabization throughout most of the Maghrebi countryside and precipitated the decline of Berber languages there over time, except in some mountainous or desert areas.